-Casper’s Weightless Cotton set — a 100 percent long-staple cotton sheet set with a hybrid twill weave for extra airy softness — will set you back $120 (or $215 if you opt for the matching duvet cover, too).
-Or splurge on a $326-$473 starter pack (the price depends on the bed size) from Au Lit, another 100 percent long-staple cotton 220 thread count set that’s said to stay crisp and cool even after multiple washings.
+Casper’s Weightless Cotton set—a 100 percent long-staple cotton sheet set with a hybrid twill weave for extra airy softness—will set you back $120 for a Queen size (or $215 if you opt for the matching duvet cover, too).
+Or splurge on a $326-$438 starter pack (the price depends on the bed size) from Au Lit, another 100 percent long-staple cotton 220-thread count set that’s said to stay crisp and cool even after multiple washings.

 Consider the weave

 Most sheet fabric is woven in Europe or Asia.
-While Italian-woven sheets are often top of the line (and have the price to match), if you’re looking for a good deal on higher-quality coverings, consider sheets woven in Portugal.
+While Italian-woven sheets are often top of the line (and have the price to match), consider sheets woven in Portugal for a good deal on higher-quality coverings.